 It should also be firm, not squishy, and still have part of the stem attached as that’ll help prevent it from going bad quickly.

 Sugar pumpkins can last for up to a month if kept in a clean, dry place such as your kitchen counter.

 However, keep in mind that pumpkins start to lose flavor and moisture once they’re separated from the vine.
 So for best flavor, try to use your pumpkin sooner rather than later.

 As with other winter squashes, sugar pumpkins are highly versatile as they can be used in savory and sweet dishes.

-Once roasted, sugar pumpkin can also be pureed to be used in all sorts of desserts and breakfast dishes, such as pies, homemade pop tarts, oatmeal (hot or overnight oats), pancakes and waffles, cookies, and quick breads or muffins.
+Once roasted, sugar pumpkin can also be pureed to be used in all sorts of desserts and breakfast dishes, such as pies, homemade pop tarts, oatmeal (hot or overnight oats), pancakes and waffles, baked french toast, cookies, pies, and quick breads or muffins.

 Regardless of how you use it, sugar pumpkins should always be washed before cutting and then have the seeds scooped out.